lorizz/cc-custom-save/README.md

 - Includes a patched `castle.exe` that removes Steam DRM (necessary for ASI modding).
 - Unknown bytes in the save file allow further exploration and customization by the modder.

+## Why the Patched `castle.exe` is Necessary

+The patched `castle.exe` is **crucial** for Custom Save and other ASI mods to function properly.
+By default, Castle Crashers' Steam version includes DRM (Digital Rights Management) that restricts the injection of multiple ASI (DLL) mods.
+This DRM blocks modifications that interact with the game's executable.

+By using the patched `castle.exe`, the Steam DRM is removed, allowing the injection of multiple ASI mods like **Custom Save**.
+This patched executable doesn't harm your game in any way—it only removes the DRM, leaving the core game unchanged.
+The mod allows you to freely mod the game while still enjoying the original Castle Crashers experience.

+> **IMPORTANT:** To launch the game with the mod enabled, you must run it from the `start.bat` file provided in this mod package.

 ## Installation

 1. **Backup** the original `castle.exe` by copying it to a safe location.